• Menu

 In 1903 ground was broken on another cement plant in Allen County in the new town of Concreto.
 The name Concreto Cement Plant was very fitting for the location of the Kansas Portland Cement Company formed by George E. Nicholson.
 Becoming a small industrial boomtown many likely made the trip by way of the Iola Electric Railway (IER), on a 10-mile track that connected Bassett, Iola, Gas, LaHarpe, Melrose, Layonville, and LaGrange.
 Through extensive construction, the plant supplied its own gas wells for heat and power and was an attractive opportunity for work to those traveling in the passenger cars of the IER.

-And despite harsh conditions not yet softened by labor laws and years of intense struggles on the part of unions and workers the plant hired more than 350 in the coming years.
+And despite harsh conditions not yet softened by labor laws and years of intense struggles on the part of unions and workers, the plant hired more than 350 in the coming years.
 The sheer success of the Concreto plant and the nearby Bassett plant had a combined capacity of around 10,000 barrels of cement per day.
-Tragedy swept through the plant on July 27, 1910, when a gas explosion happening in the regulator house of the Concreto plant.
+Tragedy swept through the plant on July 27, 1910, when a gas explosion happened in the regulator house of the Concreto plant.
 In the explosion, Merlin Boyd, an experimental engineer, passed away after receiving substantial burns all over his body.
 Amongst the others hurt were Ralph Morrison, Chemist S.D.
 Calloway, Field Man Fred Ranger, and Dike Leonard.
 As the four men mentioned were testing the gas, Chemist S.D.
 Calloway lit a match while in the doorway and before one of the men could stop him the explosion occurred.

 Many cement plants were popping up in southern Kansas such as Lehigh, Lehunt, and Carlyle.
-This caused a nation-wide problem, too many plants producing too much cement and prices tanking causing the industry to go under.
-The first plant to suffer closure in 1911 from the financial difficulties was the Concreto plant, one of the only industries keeping the small boomtown alive.
+This caused a nationwide problem, too many plants producing too much cement and prices tanking causing the industry to go under.
+The first plant to suffer closure in 1911 from financial difficulties was the Concreto plant, one of the only industries keeping the small boomtown alive.
 The plant was sold at auction in 1913 and equipment and machinery started to be moved the following year.
 Following its closure and the selling of the plant was yet another disastrous event.
-Around 6’oclock on the evening of June 25, 1913, a huge fire was ablaze throughout the plant.
+Around 6 o’clock on the evening of June 25, 1913, a huge fire was ablaze throughout the plant.
 Chemicals remaining in the laboratory room were partially to blame for the fire that destroyed the building, boiler room, and engine room resulting in $40,000 in damages.

 Iola Zinc Company